Atthaualpha/knowledge-abyss/spring/IoC.md

 **In simple terms, class should not deal with dependency resolution, but rather delegate that task to something else, in order to loose coupling against implementations.**

-> The real issue that IoC tries to deal with: **Separating configuration from use**
+> The real issue that IoC tries to deal with is: **Separating configuration from use**

-*Hollywood Principle: Don't call me, I'll call you*
+Also knows as: *Hollywood Principle: Don't call me, I'll call you*

 ## Types of IoC